Economic and Political Overview

 - National Union

-- Rally of Democratic Forces in Chad
+- Rally of Democratic Forces in Chad.

 Type of State

-Chad is a democratic republic.
+Chad is a presidential republic.

 Executive Power

-The president of Chad is the head of state and is elected directly by the people for a renewable five-years term (the constitutional provision which limited the president's term to maximum two mandates was removed in 2005).
-The president appoints the prime minister and the cabinet (known as Council of State).
+The president of Chad is the head of state and is elected directly by the people for a renewable five-year term (the constitutional provision which limited the president's term to a maximum of two mandates was removed in 2005).
+The president appoints the prime minister and the cabinet (known as the Council of State).
 The president has a strong influence on the legislative power, as he can dissolve the National Assembly in the situation of persistent conflicts between the executive and the legislative branches or if twice within a year the National Assembly rejects the government’s program.

 Legislative Power

 The legislative power in Chad is vested both in the parliament and the government.
 The parliament is unicameral, with the 188 deputies of the National Assembly elected by universal suffrage every four years (while the president of the assembly is elected by the deputies every two years).
 The deputies, as well as the members of the executive, may propose legislation, and once it is approved by the Assembly, the president can decide to either sign or reject the law within 15 days.
-However, on 20 April 2021, when president Idriss Déby was killed, the National Assembly was dissolved and its functions were assumed by the Transitional Military Council, which was led by Deby’s son.
+However, on 20 April 2021, when President Idriss Déby was killed, the National Assembly was dissolved and its functions were assumed by the Transitional Military Council, which was led by Deby’s son.
 On 10 October 2022, however, the Council was also dissolved and replaced by a transitional administration appointed by Mahamat Déby.

 Indicator of Freedom of the Press